VishwamKumar/WeatherApp.RestApi.JwtAuthIdentity/README.md

 ## Description
 A Weather application with various API Auth implementations.
-This example is JWT AUTH implementation Using Identity
+This example is JWT AUTH implementation Using ASPNET Core Identity using Entity Framework Core It also implements a custom column in database called AppUserId, as Identity Key

 # Authors